pushtell/react-ab-test/README.md

 });

-// Executed when the experiment is run var playSubscription = emitter.addPlayListener("example", function(variantName){
+// Executed when the experiment is run var playSubscription = emitter.addPlayListener("My Example", function(variantName){
   console.log("Displaying experiment ‘example’ variant ‘" + variantName + "’");
 });

-// Executed when a 'win' is emitted, in this case by emitter.emitWin("example") var winSubscription = emitter.addWinListener("example", function(variantName){
+// Executed when a 'win' is emitted, in this case by emitter.emitWin("My Example") var winSubscription = emitter.addWinListener("My Example", function(variantName){
   console.log("Experiment ‘example’ variant ‘" + variantName + "’ was clicked on");
 });